priyankas9/Notes/imis_dncc/to-do.md

 # to-do 10.09.2024 Wednesday

+---

-- ecport to csv select query fixation/update according to the new datatable query 😄
+- ~~ecport to csv select query fixation/update according to the new datatable query~~ 😄
+- ~~prefilled proposed emptying validation~~

+# to-do 10.16.2024 Wednesday

+---

+- finish dncc as per the requirement :
+  - rename the button name from disagree for confirm emptying to remove from desludging schedule
+  - comment the field form sitesetting : Emptying Date Of Period
+  - add remarks : same as description available at miro board
+  - add new feature : multi-value input
+    (e.g: user needs to have  a value to get inserted multiple value )
-- prefilled proposed emptying validation
+  - proposed emptying date validation : remove the validation of user to only select date after not before
+  - and fix swal for remove button
+  - remove non-working buttons for desludging schedule 😄
+  - display owner details and make it non editable
+  - display details automatically don't just make it function with the checkbox
+- push in github
+- site setting table creation
+- switch the database 😄